joehuchette/OR-software-tools-2016/2-data-wrangling/README.md

     install.packages('dplyr')
     install.packages('tidyr')

+    library(dplyr)
+    library(tidyr)

     data.frame(a = c("Col1","Col2"), b= c(5,10)) %>% spread(a,b)

-You should see some messages confirming that the software has installed correctly.
-If so, you are good to go -- that's all the software you'll need for Thursday.
+The result should look like this:

+      Col1 Col2
+    1    5   NA
+    2   NA   10

-To confirm, please post a snapshot of the output from these lines of code to Stellar before Thursday.
+To confirm, please post a snapshot of your RStudio console with the code and output to Stellar before Thursday morning.

 ## Files in this Directory